stain/s11.no/content/2021/house-rules/citation-style.md

 Recommendations:

 * Post preprint to [Zenodo](https://zenodo.org/) at submission time, before any copyright assignment.
 This is useful to get DOI for citing before publishing.
 * Post preprint to institutional repository (e.g. <https://pure.manchester.ac.uk/>) at submission time.
 This is useful for REF acceptance, as a legal backup, and as a way to gather forward links to later versions.
+Link to public preprint in Zenodo.
+* Now you can cite this preprint in any of your other works that are in preparation.
+You may not know in advance their order of publication!
 * When accepted, update records in Zenodo and institutional repository.
 Check preprint policy of publisher if you are allowed to update preprint with the author-accepted version if changed following peer-review/editorial changes.
 * When accepted, list paper in personal/project/group bibliography.
 * When published, update all the above.
 If Gold OA you also have permission to re-publish the publisher's version.
 * Add publisher's DOI and journal details to Zenodo and institutional repository metadata.
+* Update citations in other in-flight publications that previously cited the preprint (e.g. minor revisions).
+Do it **now** even if their review is not back!

 ### Requesting preprint {#request-preprint}

 If no preprint is available, then contact authors to request one.
-Make sure you don't request a PDF for yourself, but a web-hosted preprint you can link to.
+Make sure you don't request a PDF for yourself, but a web-hosted preprint you can link to, solving the access problem for the world instead of just yourself.

 Example request: